confluentinc/cp-docker-images/docs/quickstart.rst

    Confluent Control Center Initial View

-  Next, we'll run the console producer and consumer with monitoring interceptors configured and see the data in Control Center.
-First we need to create a topic for testing.
+  Next, you'll run the console producer and consumer with monitoring interceptors configured and see the data in Control Center.
+First you need to create a topic for testing.

   .. sourcecode:: bash